BigWhyPro/BigWhyPro.github.io/_posts/2025-01-01-Ishikawas-WHY-of-my-WHYs.md

 ---

+*Sketch, doodle, diagram, use different approaches to understand and prioritize the factors shaping your BIG WHY ... start with the Ishikawa fishbone cause-and-effect diagram.*

 # The Full Ishikawa of WHYS or Interest Shaping My WHY

 Building an Ishikawa (fishbone) cause-and-effect diagram to visually map out the 10 top-priority facets (or "little WHYS") that support your larger agenda (the "BIG WHY") is a fantastic way to organize and prioritize the contributing factors to your overarching goal.
 Success coaches, such as those in personal development, business strategy, or productivity, have long emphasized structured approaches to breaking down complex goals into actionable components.
 Below, I’ll suggest various methods to construct this diagram based on their contributions, provide examples of where similar approaches have been applied, and highlight tools that can help you stay focused on advancing your BIG WHY.